From Open Houses to Offers and Negotiations

-Look up information on homes that have been recently sold in the area, and ones that are most similar to the one you’re thinking of putting an offer on.
+Look up information on homes that recently sold in the area and ones that are most similar to the home you’re thinking of putting an offer on.
 Size, age, number of bedrooms, number of baths, and overall condition are all good measurements to start with.
-The homes that share these similar features are referred to as Comparables (often called “Comps”), and they will give you an idea of what people are willing to pay for in your market.
+The homes that share these similar features are referred to as comparables (often called “comps”), and they will give you an idea of what people are willing to pay for in your market.
 This will help you craft an offer that stands out to the seller.

 More than just visualizing yourself in the neighborhood, spend a little time there.
-What neighbors may be like during the day can alter drastically how they are during the night.
+What neighbors may be like during the day can drastically differ from how they are at night.
 Take a couple of walks around the block, or go on a few mock errands.
 Take a dry run of your commute as well; for some, that daily trip could be reason enough not to buy.

-The offer that you make on that home really does require a lot of thought, and should.
-Think back to the list of your top priorities that you made before this began.
-Does this home still fit within them?
+The offer that you make on that home requires a lot of thought.
+Think back to the list of your top priorities, does this home still fit within them?
 Think about what you decided you could compromise on, how much you can afford, and what you might have to give up or compromise on.
-Take into consideration everything you’ve seen on this home buying journey, everything you’ve learned, and put that all information carefully into your offer.
+Take into consideration everything you’ve seen on this home buying journey, everything you’ve learned, and put all that information carefully into your offer.